 Use of Standardized Cost Data

-The State Water Board and regional water boards (collectively Water Boards) shall use standardized cost data, collected in compliance with this Draft Policy, to inform the regulatory steps necessary to implement state and federal water quality laws for the protection of public health and the environment, including consideration of economic information in the development of new Permits and Permit reissuances.
+The Water Boards shall use standardized cost data, collected in compliance with this Draft Policy, to inform the regulatory steps necessary to implement state and federal water quality laws for the protection of public health and the environment, including consideration of economic information in the development of new Permits and Permit reissuances.

 The Water Boards encourage Permittees to use standardized cost data as a tool to seek and justify proposed stormwater funding measures.

-The Water Boards plan to use standardized cost data, in the long-term, to identify and address environmental justice issues in municipal stormwater management, i.e., equitable stormwater management and investments in Disadvantaged Communities.
+The Water Boards plan to use standardized cost data, in conjunction with other relevant data, to identify and address environmental justice issues in municipal stormwater management, i.e., equitable stormwater management and investments in Disadvantaged Communities.

 The reported cost of Permit implementation data shall not be used as a surrogate for the level of compliance activities performed by a Permittee.
+Additionally, the financial resources necessary to comply with a Permit shall not be used to justify noncompliance.

 Required Cost Reporting